Antonio Ortiz Echagüe: Biography

-At the beginning of the 1930s, he moved to Argentina, where her wife owned a small farm outside Santa Rosa in La Pampa.
+At the beginning of the 1930s, he moved to Argentina, where her wife owned a small farm outside Santa Rosa in La Pampa Province.
 When the Spanish Civil War began, he decided to stay in Argentina; a decision that was reinforced by the start of World War II.
 He continued to exhibit frequently in Buenos Aires and the United States; notably at the Carnegie Institute in 1940.
 That same year, he was named a corresponding member of the Real Academia de Bellas Artes de San Fernando.
 Two years later, he died of lung cancer, aged fifty-eight.

 Echague was a cosmopolitan artist and wide traveller, who focused on the representation of popular types from the different countries where he lived (Spain, Italy, Holland, France, Morocco, and Argentina).
 He captured figures directly from real life, true to size and without idealisations nor folklore, in a style characterised by precise draftsmanship, thick brushwork and a spectacular handling of light and colour.
 In contrast to his contemporaries, he painted the characters of other countries in the manner of Iberian realism, achieving something so apparently contradictory as the internationalisation of that regionalism so characteristic of Spanish painting in the late nineteenth century.

-In 1991 the spanish scholar and Art teacher Montserrat Fornells Angelats presented her Ph.D. about Antonio Ortiz Echagüe at the University of Basque Country.
+In 1991 the Spanish scholar and art teacher Montserrat Fornells Angelats presented her Ph.D. about Antonio Ortiz Echagüe at the University of Basque Country.
 Vitora, Spain.

 In 1998, the "Museo atelier Antonio Ortiz Echagüe" was inaugurated at Santa Rosa, Argentina.
-Two years later, another museum dedicated to him was opened at Atzara, Sardinia, Italy : Museo d´Arte Moderna e Contemporanea Antonio Ortiz Echagüe (MAMA).
+Two years later, another museum dedicated to him was opened at Atzara, Sardinia, Italy: Museo d´Arte Moderna e Contemporanea Antonio Ortiz Echagüe (MAMA).